Outdoor Adventure Blog

 As I pushed through the forests and grappled with the uncertainty of the trail ahead, I was now realising the adventure my life had been missing.
 I felt low for the first two days starting out but I knew the importance of pushing on and pushing forward.
 It’s important not to give up.

 Change at Cape Spear

-It all ended in a very fitting way.
-As I trailed along the cliff side, the words of a song kept repeating in my head.
+It ended with some triumphant humming in the drizzling rain as the words of a song kept repeating in my head while I trailed along the cliff side.
 The east coast of Newfoundland had reminded me of home over and over.
 The people, the landscape, the weather, the feeling.
-I had remembered the passion of the year before.
-I wanted and needed to be outside, to be writing again and moving forward.
+I had even remembered the passion of the year before when I spent an entire year outdoors on a bicycle ride through Africa.
+I wanted and needed to be outside, to be writing again and moving forward – I had decided.

-I was singing “Summer in Dublin” as I reached Cape Spear in the fog and the rain.
-It had seemed impossible on day one, to make it this far.
-I had struggled to carry a bag for 10km but with a smile, I arrived to the most easterly point in North America and the endpoint for my hike along the East Coast of Newfoundland.
+By the time Cape Spear came into view, I was singing “Summer in Dublin” ….in the fog and the rain.
+At one point, it had seemed impossible to make it this far but with a grin as wide as the ocean in front of me, I arrived to the most easterly point in North America and the endpoint for my hike along the East Coast of Newfoundland.

 It had been another difficult but deeply satisfying adventure and as I waved across the water from Cape spear to the land I know as home, I was just thankful for yet another experience that made being away from it so worthwhile.

 SEPTEMBER 2017 UPDATE: I had great pleasure reading this post today and reminscing about that day in the forest, looking up at the trees and feeling grateful.
 It was at this moment I decided to pursue a career in outdoor adventures and do whatever was necessary to make it happen.
 Of course I decided to create an online business to afford me the time or money to take these trips and two years later, I am now readying myself for the trip which I was training for back then – Hiking the Pacific Crest Trail.